 Don't Stand Still, my most recent and ongoing project focuses on the profound culture and history of the Wampanoag Tribe, located in southeastern Massachusetts.
 As they struggle to hold onto their deeply-rooted culture and be sovereign within a larger society, they maintain sustainability in a world of a climate and politics in crisis.
 For thousands of years, theTribe has had a respect and close relationship with the land being threatened today.
 I begin to reveal the strength and struggles of their present-day lives.

-Coal to Dust is a personal interpretation and search to discover and make sense of my roots.
-I went back to my homeland, the coal country in northeastern PA.
-My grandfather was one of three brothers who owned Moffat Coal Company.
-They inherited it from their father, who began as a coal miner.
+Chasing Coal, an ongoing project, is a personal interpretation and search to discover and make sense of my roots and the reality of my mythologized ideas.
+I went back to my homeland, the coal country in northeastern PA where my grandfather was one of three brothers who owned Moffat Coal Company.
+They inherited it from their father who, in 1906, began as a coal miner.

 Taylor, home to the ruins of Moffat Coal Company, is a small town in northeastern Pennsylvania.
 During this project, I had the feeling of stepping in and out of a dream.
 The coal company's shell of the past is a symbol of the post-economic decline, typical in

 small US cities.
 Sitting in the center of 90 acres atop a hill in Taylor, PA is an indestructible ruin made of concrete and steel beams.

 Etched in my memory are radios playing a jingle that ended with "You'll enjoy the best in heating, live in comfort day and night...
 Moffat Premium Anthracite."
 I remember driving past the massive culm dump in Dunmore on the way into Scranton, the sulfur smell of it burning a place in my hippocampus.